 - Environmental conditions such as cold, heat, dry air and wind, which can severely damage the lipids

-- Cumulative sun damage can affect the cell renewal cycle, which is how lipids are naturally formed.
+- Cumulative sun damage can affect cell renewal cycle, which is how lipids are naturally formed.

-- Unprotected skin in winter which can become dehydrated, due to the destruction of barrier oils.
+- Unprotected skin in winter can become dehydrated, due to the destruction of barrier oils.